-- 1. The transferee must not own any real property that violates any local codes or ordinances. - 2.
-The transferee must not own any real property that is tax delinquent or has a history of sold property tax liens. - 3.
-The subject property must not have been used by the transferee or a family member of the transferee as his or her personal residence at any time during the twelve (12) months immediately preceding the submission of application (except in tenant/owner relationships). - 4.
-The transferee must not have been the prior owner of any real property in Mahoning County that was transferred as a result of tax foreclosure proceedings. - 5.
-The use of transferred property must give consideration to any Community/Neighborhood Plan (if one is in place) and a letter of comment must be received from the appropriate planning groups. - 6.
-The amount of consideration shall be determined by the Land Bank in its sole discretion. - 7.
-All development projects must be started and completed within a time frame negotiated with Land Bank. - 8.
-Options are available for 10% of the parcel price for up to a 12-month period.
+The transferee must not own any real property that violates any local codes or ordinances.
+The transferee must not own any real property that is tax delinquent or has a history of sold property tax liens.

+3. The subject property must not have been used by the transferee or a family member of the transferee as his or her personal residence at any time during the twelve (12) months immediately preceding the submission of application (except in tenant/owner relationships).

+4. The transferee must not have been the prior owner of any real property in Mahoning County that was transferred as a result of tax foreclosure proceedings.

+5. The use of transferred property must give consideration to any Community/Neighborhood Plan (if one is in place) and a letter of comment must be received from the appropriate planning groups.

+6. The amount of consideration shall be determined by the Land Bank in its sole discretion.

+7. All development projects must be started and completed within a time frame negotiated with Land Bank.

+8. Options are available for 10% of the parcel price for up to a 12-month period.
 This fee will be credited to the parcel price at closing.
 If closing does not occur, the fee is forfeited.
-All option agreements are subject to all policies and procedures of the Land Bank pertaining to property transfers. - 9.
-A precise narrative description of future use of the property is required.
+All option agreements are subject to all policies and procedures of the Land Bank pertaining to property transfers.

+9. A precise narrative description of future use of the property is required.

-- 10. Transactions shall be structured in a manner that permits the Land Bank to enforce recorded covenants or conditions upon title pertaining to development and use of the property for a specified period of time.
-Such restrictions may be enforced, in certain cases, through reliance on subordinate financing held by the Land Bank. - 11.
-The transferee must agree to pay future property taxes from time of transfer. - 12.
-If code or ordinance violations exist with respect to the property at the time of the transfer, the transfer agreements shall specify a maximum period of time for elimination or correction of such violations, with the period of time to be established as appropriate to the nature of the violation of the anticipated redevelopment or reuse of the property. - 13.
-The proposed use must be consistent with current zoning requirements or a waiver for non-conforming use is a condition precedent to the transfer. - 14.
-Where rehabilitation of a property by the transferee is a condition of the transfer, the requirement for such rehabilitation shall be in accordance with rehabilitation standards as established by the Land Bank and adequate completion of such rehabilitation shall be a condition to the release of restrictions or lien securing such performance.
+10. Transactions shall be structured in a manner that permits the Land Bank to enforce recorded covenants or conditions upon title pertaining to development and use of the property for a specified period of time.
+Such restrictions may be enforced, in certain cases, through reliance on subordinate financing held by the Land Bank.

+11. The transferee must agree to pay future property taxes from time of transfer.

+12. If code or ordinance violations exist with respect to the property at the time of the transfer, the transfer agreements shall specify a maximum period of time for elimination or correction of such violations, with the period of time to be established as appropriate to the nature of the violation of the anticipated redevelopment or reuse of the property.

+13. The proposed use must be consistent with current zoning requirements or a waiver for nonconforming use is a condition precedent to the transfer.

+14. Where rehabilitation of a property by the transferee is a condition of the transfer, the requirement for such rehabilitation shall be in accordance with rehabilitation standards as established by the Land Bank and adequate completion of such rehabilitation shall be a condition to the release of restrictions or lien securing such performance.

+(15) The Land Bank, in its sole discretion, may sell vacant land that will not be immediately developed to non-adjacent qualified end users for long-term maintenance.